What do I need to know and consider before I book?

-Details within this brochure are correct at the time of going to press.
+Details within the brochure are correct at the time of going to press.
 All excursions and itineraries are subject to alteration and withdrawal in response to local conditions, timings and demand.
 We cannot accept any liability for opening times of places of interest during your visit.
 All breaks are subject to Transun’s terms and conditions and Frequently Asked Questions (copies on request).
 Prices/discounts are subject to change and are confirmed at the time of booking.
 Throughout this brochure ‘child’ prices etc. refer to all children aged two to fifteen years inclusive, unless stated otherwise.
-If you have booked/are booking based on our Preview brochure, you should consult our website or call to check updated travel arrangements and itineraries.
+If you have booked/are booking based on our Preview brochure, you should call to check updated travel arrangements and itineraries.

-Are the photos in this brochure genuine?
+Are the photos on the web site genuine?

 Are the tours suitable for infants?

 Due to the extreme weather conditions in Lapland, we recommend that you do not take infants under the age of two on our inclusive day breaks.
 This is because a great deal of time may be spent outside in extreme Arctic conditions.
 It is possible on short breaks however if they are not walking we would not recommend that they travel.
 If you choose to travel with an infant you must be prepared to miss out on activities if advised by our local guide and safari providers.
 Infants are charged £80 on short breaks.
 We are unable to guarantee provision of thermal suits and boots and recommend you bring your own.

 Is the trip suitable for disabled or severely ill visitors?